The Model 1600 can cut a tree 16” in diameter. You can cut any size tree by moving around the tree and making multiple cuts.

 No additional equipment is required.
 The saw comes ready to hook up and go using the auxiliary hydraulics of the skid steer you are using.

-The Marshall Tree Saw is driven off the auxiliary hydraulics of the skid steer.
-A minimal of 16GPH flow @ 2500PSI is required.
+The Marshall Tree Saw is driven off the auxiliary hydraulics of your skid steer, tractor loader, telehandler, or compact loader.
+A minimum of 16GPM flow @ 2500PSI is required.
 Horsepower has no direct effect on the operation.

-The Model 1200 weighs 1580lbs and the Model 1600 weighs 2000lbs. the Skid Steer attached to the Marshall Tree Saw should have a lift capability able to handle the above listed weight.
+The Model 1600 weighs 2000lbs.
+The Skid Steer attached to the Marshall Tree Saw should have a lift capability able to handle the above-listed weight.
 NOTE: When calculating lift capability, be sure to account for the weight of the trees you will be handling.